 Career Opportunities in Education & Economics

-As a graduate of Education and Economics who have learned; statistics and quantitative techniques, classroom management and assessment, curriculum development, microeconomics and macroeconomics, development economics, and teaching methods and educational psychology, the following opportunities await you:
+As a graduate of Education and Economics who has learned statistics and quantitative techniques, classroom management and assessment, curriculum development, microeconomics and macroeconomics, development economics, and teaching methods and educational psychology, the following opportunities await you:

 - Secondary School Economics Teachers